GetStream/stream-chat-swift/docusaurus/docs/iOS/swiftui/swiftui-cookbook/custom-composer.md

 ```

 The `@Injected` properties provide access to `StreamChat`'s SDK specific objects, such as fonts and colors.
-The `@State` properties track the view state, such as the the size of the composer popup and whether it's expanded or not.
-Additonally, we create a `MessageComposerViewModel` view model that handles the entered text, validation, presentation logic, as well as the sending of a message.
+The `@State` properties track the view state, such as the size of the composer popup and whether it's expanded or not.
+We also create a `MessageComposerViewModel` view model that handles the entered text, validation, presentation logic, as well as the sending of a message.

 Let's add the `init` method next.